Online trading community: Trading communities

-General rules of conduct

-Some online trading communities have the specific rules adopted by the users of that community, and though they can differ most have settled upon a few standard practices:

-The less experienced trader (usually indicated by their feedback or trade history) sends their half first.

-It is generally frowned upon by most communities to "thread crap" (A term referring to a user not involved in the pending trade undercutting a trade in progress with either a better deal or reasons for the trade not to take place).

-While trading any used items online, be sure to include BOOK OF the condition and quality of the product so as the receiver can determine its overall value.

 Trading circle

 A trading circle is a form of online trading designed to facilitate viewing of television series and episodic media.
 Physical media such as videocassettes, DVDs and CDs are exchanged via mail.
 Each member agrees to pass an episode on to the next member in a timely fashion, thereby allowing all members of the group to view the series.
 This communal trading method is also used by special interest clubs.
 Some of these groups (among many) include anime clubs.